glu-lang/glu-book/_docs/modules.md

 ## Basic Module Import

+In Glu a module is implicitly created for each file.
+It will include everything contained within the file, and will be named after it.

-The simplest way to import a module in Glu is using the `import` statement followed by the module's filename.
+The simplest way to import a module is using the `import` statement followed by the module's filename.

-For example, let's say you have a file called `file`:
+For example, let's say you have a file called `file.glu`:

 ```glu
 func function() {